 Written by on 10 September 2020

-Tributes are being paid to “icon” Dame Diana Rigg, a Bond girl and star of Avengers and Game Of Thrones, who has died at the age of 82.
+Tributes are being paid to “icon” Dame Diana Rigg, a Bond actress and star of The Avengers and Game Of Thrones, who has died at the age of 82.

-The award-winning actress died of cancer, which had been diagnosed in March, on Thursday morning, surrounded by her family.
+The award-winning actress died of cancer, which had been diagnosed in March, surrounded by her family on Thursday morning.

-She also played Countess Teresa di Vicenzo, James Bond’s wife – the only woman to get 007 to the altar – in On Her Majesty’s Secret Service.
+She also played Countess Teresa di Vicenzo, also known as Tracy Bond – the only woman to get 007 to the altar – in On Her Majesty’s Secret Service, alongside George Lazenby.

 She added: “I will miss her beyond words.”